-This program is customized to serve the needs of small and mid-size organizations in Eastern's district which includes medical, financial, educational, agricultural, and industrial companies.

-Students in this program complete a general education core in communication, computer literacy, math, science, and social science.
-Additionally, the degree includes a technical core of courses in PC Repair and Troubleshooting, Web Design.
-Networking, Database Management, and Cyber Security, and a Programming Language.

-Students can further focus their study by selecting from a wide range of IT electives such as Systems Analysis and Design, Project Management, Ethical Hacking, Digital Forensics, and other customized courses to better meet the needs of Eastern's district.
+This certificate is customized to serve the needs of small and mid-size organizations in Eastern's district including medical, financial, educational, agricultural, and industrial companies.
+Students in this program complete a general education core in communication, computer literacy, and math.
+Additionally, the degree includes a technical core of courses in PC Repair and Troubleshooting, Web Design, Cyber Security, Computer Applications and Business Management.
+Students can further focus their study by selecting from a wide range of IT electives such as Systems Analysis and Design, Project Management, Ethical Hacking, and other customized courses to better meet the needs of Eastern's district.

-From 2009 to 2011, the college built on the strength of its Business Management program to create several related AAS programs and certificates including the Information Technology AAS and CAS.
-All of these programs, including IT, require the same General Education courses.
-This commonality has improved the efficiency, quality, and availability of the common courses in the areas of both general education and Information Technology.
-This commonality between programs has encouraged some of the students to take an average of eight (8) additional courses to graduate with a second degree in Business Management.
+From 2009 to 2011, the college built on the strength of its Business Management program to create several related AAS programs and certificates including the IT CAS.
+All of these programs require the same General Education courses.
+This commonality has improved the efficiency, quality, and availability of the common courses in the areas of both general education and IT.
+This commonality between programs also encouraged some IT students to take additional courses to graduate with a second certificate in Business Management.